-The benefits of Learning with LEGOS and blocks for young children are endless.
+The benefits of Learning with Lego and Blocks for child development are endless.
 They make learning and play the perfect combination for kids to get hands-on interaction while making sure their brain is also doing work.

 The classic LEGO brick was designed by a Danish carpenter named Ole Kirk Christiansen in the 1940s.
 Since then the Lego brand has been very well known in family homes.
 Nowadays Legos and Blocks are popular among both girls and boys, especially with all the different colors, styles, and theme designs.